rotki/rotki/docs/api.rst

    :resjson object result: A JSON object that contains the price of the assets in the target asset currency.
    :resjson object assets: A map between an asset and its price.
-   :resjson string target_asset: The currency of the prices.
+   :resjson string target_asset: The target asset against which to return the price of each asset in the list.
    :statuscode 200: The USD prices have been sucesfully returned
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 500: Internal Rotki error